Understanding The Benefits of Ophthalmology

 What is the Difference Between an Opthamologist and an Optometrist?

 Opthamologist training includes college, medical school, internship, and residency, just like any other medical specialty.
 Ophthalmologists provide an entire package of medical eye care, including surgery, medical and optical services.

 Should I See an Ophthalmologist or Optometrist?

-If you're simply having your eyes checked to get a new prescription for eyeglasses or contact lenses, go to an optometrist's office.
-In addition to checking your visual acuity, the optometrist will do a number of checks for your eye health.
+If you're simply having your eyes checked to get a new prescription for eyeglasses or contact lenses, go to an ophthalmologist's office.
+In addition to checking your visual acuity, the ophthalmologist will do a number of checks for your eye health.
 If you are an adult, especially one over the age of 40, some of the conditions we look for include: